The Center for Regional Economic Enrichment

 The University of Memphis Center for Regional Economic Enrichment is focused on enhancing the educational, environmental, and economic well-being of people and places of West Tennessee and the Delta.

 Growing Relational and Occupational Wealth in West Tennessee Households: A community partnership led by the University of Memphis has been awarded a Tennessee Opportunity Pilot Initiative Implementation Grant in the amount of $25,000,000 to improve outcomes for West Tennessee’s low-income families.
-The grant will be awarded in November 2022 by the Tennessee Department of Human Services and Families First, the state’s Temporary Assistance for Needy Families (TANF) program.
+The grant was awarded in November 2022 by the Tennessee Department of Human Services and Families First, the state’s Temporary Assistance for Needy Families (TANF) program.
 This represents the largest grant received by the University of Memphis to date.

 Opportunity Now! is an accelerated skills training program designed to help individuals gain specific knowledge and/or skills to qualify for open positions from Mid-South companies.
 There are three aspects of the Opportunity Now!
 (ON) initiative.
 1) Advanced Manufacturing; 2) Construction and 3) Logistics Technology.
 The University of Memphis is considered the backbone organization for the Logistics Technology Sector.